One Dimension

 Identifying trees from lidar data and creating a site survey

-I explore our goals for managing the trees on our property, particularly western juniper which has become a nuisance in eastern and central Oregon due to fire suppression.
+In this post, I explore our goals for managing the trees on our property, particularly western juniper which has become a nuisance in eastern and central Oregon due to fire suppression.
 I develop a method to algorithmically identify all the trees on the property with lidar data and create a basic site survey.

 a survey of the property, lidar image, and satellite image

-Our property is located in the transition zone where the the ponderosa pines that cover the eastern slopes of the Cascades gradually give way to western juniper and sagebrush.
+Our new property is located in the transition zone where the the ponderosa pines that cover the eastern slopes of the Cascades gradually give way to western juniper and sagebrush.
 On the property there are two types of trees: mature (>80 yo) ponderosa pines (pinus ponderosa) and young (<50 yo) western junipers (juniperus occidentalis).

 As we begin to install utilities, a driveway, and buildings, we’d like to keep the ponderosa pines undisturbed.
 They’re beautiful trees and take at least a human lifetime to get established.
 Old stands of ponderosa pines are lovely places to sit and spend an afternoon.